> Folk Music > Songs > The Battle of Harlaw

 For additional information and texts, see: Child, Vol. III, p.
 316ff; Greig & Keith, pp. 101-106; Ord, p.
 473.

 Ewan MacColl sang The Battle of Harlaw in 1956 on his and A.L.
 Lloyd’s Riverside anthology The English and Scottish Popular Ballads (The Child Ballads) Volume III.
 This song and 28 other from this series were reissued in 2009 on his Topic double CD set Ballads: Murder·Intrigue·Love·Discord.
-Kenneth S. Goldstein noted in the album’s booklet:
+He also sang it in 1961 on his Folkways album The English and Scottish Popular Ballads: Vol. 1.
+Kenneth S. Goldstein noted on the first album:

 This ballad describes (though rather inaccurately) the battle of Harlaw, fought on 24 July 1411.
 Donald of the Isles, Who justly claimed the Earldom of Ross, invaded the Scottish lowlands with 10,000 islanders and men of Ross in hope of subjugating the people of the country as far as the Tay River.
 He was met at Harlaw, north of Aberdeen, by the Lowland forces under the command of the Earl of Mar, and was forced to retire after losing 900 of his men; the Lowlanders lost 500.
 As would be expected, the Lowlanders made a ballad about the battle and, in The Complaynt of Scotland (1549), mention is made of a ballad The Battel of the Hayrlau, but this ballad has apparently been lost.